KDE/digikam-doc/menu_descriptions/menu_mainwindow.rst

     :alt:
     :align: center

-    The Dilog to Find Action in Menu
+    The Dialog to Find Action in Menu

 .. _help_rawcamera: